Fitting PERT Distribution via MLE

 Real Statistics Function: The Real Statistics Resource Pack provides the following worksheet function that estimates the parameters of a PERT distribution that fits the data in R1 based on the method of moments.

-PERT_FIT(R1, lab, lo, hi, iter, exta, extc, iterb, iterc): returns a column array with the estimated values of the parameters a, b, c; along with the mean, variance, and skewness based on the data in R1 as well as based on the distribution parameters; and finally the MLE and the sum of squares and MLE.
+PERT_FIT(R1, lab, lo, hi, iter, exta, extc, iterb, iterc): returns a column array with the estimated values of the parameters a, b, c; along with the mean, variance, and skewness based on the data in R1 and the distribution parameters; and finally the MLE and the sum of squares.

 The arguments are exactly as for PERT_FITM (see MoM Support for PERT Distribution), except there is no version where iter <= 0.